dbolin/Apex.Serialization/README.md

 NEVER deserialize data from an untrusted source.

 Some types aren't supported:
-- Enumerators
 - Objects that use randomized hashing or other runtime specific data to determine their behavior
-- Structs with explicit layout that have reference fields
+- Structs with explicit layout that contain reference fields
 - Objects containing pointers or handles to unmanaged resources
 - BlockingCollection\<T>
 - Non-generic standard collections